A list of our most frequently asked questions and answers

 Is STREAMin³ inclusive of different cultures, religions, family models, and lifestyles?

 A hallmark of STREAMin³ is dedication to inclusion for each child and family and their unique cultures, backgrounds, strengths, and needs.
 At a structural level, the curriculum is built to meet the needs of each and every child through intentional instruction and interactions.
 Our resources are representative of children, educators, authors, and illustrators from a wide range of abilities, backgrounds, races, and cultures.

-STREAMin3 prioritizes supporting literacy and language development.
+STREAMin³ prioritizes supporting literacy and language development.
 Our “Communicate” Core Skill focuses on supporting the foundational language and literacy skills we know children need to thrive.
 Each week includes four dedicated “Communicate” activities centered around a high-quality children’s book.
 In addition, the curriculum provides ideas for supporting language and literacy throughout the day using short activity cards and games.
 We are happy to share a guide that outlines all the curriculum resources embedded to support literacy.
-Our team worked closely with the Virginia Kindergarten Readiness Program and the Phonological Awareness Literacy Screener (PALS) to ensure our model supports the key readiness skills children need.
+Our team worked closely with the Virginia Kindergarten Readiness Program and the Virginia Literacy Partnerships (VLP) teams to ensure our model supports the key readiness skills children need.

-- An ongoing series of professional development webinars/videos focused on getting to know STREAMin3 and getting started in your program.
+- An ongoing series of professional development training and webinars focused on getting to know STREAMin³.

 - A professional development library of resources, available on the ECE Resource Hub.
 This and other resources are being expanded and will grow over time.

 What is the STREAMin³ Onboarding Training Series?